syscl/M3800/README.md

 2015-12-25

-- Huge change in Deploy.sh, added function method to make the script easy to read, and yes, the script is faster than ever.
+- Huge change in deploy.sh, added function method to make the script easy to read, and yes, the script is faster than ever.

 2015-12-24